 Let’s jump in.

 Manual Brest Pump: Pros & Cons

 - Cheaper.
 The cost of a manual breast pump is typically much cheaper than an electric one.
-Manual pumps can start from around $15, which is significantly less than you would spend on an electric pump (more on this later).
+Manual pumps can start from around $15, which is significantly less than you would spend on an electric one (more on this later).

 - More portable.
 Another advantage of going manual is the added portability.
 Because there’s no need for a power source or for batteries, manual pumps are good choice from women who are on the move a lot.
 They can also be a better option when you’re on a vacation or traveling for business.